microsoft/industry/healthcare/solutions/IoMT/README.md

 ## Prerequisites

-Before you deploy and configure, verify you have implemented the [prerequisites](../../prereqs.md) for Dynamics 365.
+Before you deploy and configure, verify you have implemented the [prerequisites](../../prereqs.md).

 Specifically for IoMT, you need: